List of Inuyasha characters: Byakuya

 Byakuya (白夜), called Byakuya of the Illusions (夢幻の白夜), is Naraku's final detachment, a moth-demon specializing in illusions and origami magic.
 Designed to exist only while Naraku lives, he serves as an observer of Inuyasha and Moryomaru before actively supporting Naraku's plans.
 In the final battle, he absorbs a Meido Zangetsuha with his bladeless sword and wounds Kagome with a delayed attack set to activate upon Naraku's death.
 Inuyasha kills him moments later, but Byakuya dies content, having fulfilled his purpose.

 The Band of Seven

-The Band of Seven (七人隊, Shichinintai) were group of human mercenaries that were killed a long time ago.
+The Band of Seven (七人隊, Shichinintai) were a group of human mercenaries that were killed a long time ago.
 They are resurrected in an undead state and manipulated by Naraku through Shikon Jewel shards to hold off his enemies during his time at Mount Hakurei.

 Kyokotsu

 Kyokotsu (凶骨, Kyōkotsu) is a giant who happens to be both the largest of the Band of Seven and the weakest.
 Though a giant, Kyokotsu has developed a taste for demons.
 Kyokotsu terrorizes the wolf-demon tribes before being defeated by Koga in battle, who pulls out his Shikon shard and returns him to the dead.